Mary Tyler Moore, beloved TV actress, dies at 80

 In an interview with Conan O'Brien, show creator Carl Reiner said he auditioned more than two dozen actresses before Moore's reading marked her as the only one who could play Laura.

 "I grabbed the top of her head and I said 'Come with me,'" Reiner told O'Brien.
-"I walked her down the hall to [Show producer Sheldon Leonard] and said 'I found her!'"
+"I walked her down the hall to [Show producer Sheldon Leonard] and said, 'I found her!'"

 Hollywood mourned her loss on Wednesday.

 "My heart goes out to you and your family.
-Know that I love you and believe in your strength," said former costar Ed Asner on Twitter.
+Know that I love you and believe in your strength," said former co-star Ed Asner on Twitter.

 "Mary Tyler Moore changed the world for all women.
 I send my love to her family," tweeted Ellen DeGeneres.